Thigh Liposuction: Recovery, Cost, and Results

 When performing liposuction on multiple areas, it is very important to limit the amount of fat and fluid removed at one time, according to New Jersey board-certified plastic and reconstructive surgeon Dr. Russell Ashinoff, especially when performing the procedure in an outpatient setting.
 “Large volume liposuction is possible, but may require overnight monitoring in the hospital,” he says.

 Recovery time varies from patient to patient.
 According to Trussler, patients can begin doing some cardio exercise about three weeks postoperatively, but will need to wear a compression garment to reduce swelling and bruising.

 Some results will be immediately noticeable, but the final result won’t be apparent for approximately three months.
 “Just like with any body contouring procedure, diet and exercise is mandatory before and after the procedure to achieve the optimal result,” says Trussler.

-Specific statistics pertaining to the cost of thigh liposuction are unavailable, but the latest statistics from the American Society of Plastic Surgeons show the average cost of liposuction in general is $3,200.
+The latest statistics from the American Society of Plastic Surgeons (ASPS) show the average cost of liposuction in general is $3,200.

-It should be noted that most health insurance carriers will not cover the cost of leg liposuction because it is considered cosmetic.
+It should be noted that most health insurance carriers will not cover the cost of leg liposuction because it is considered a cosmetic procedure.
 However, many plastic surgeons offer patient financing, so make sure to ask your surgeon about this.